ejblom5/driver1-web-app/README.md

-# driver-django-app
-Genral workflow for development
+# Genral workflow for development
 1. Create a new branch locally for the feature you want to add
 2. Develop the code for your new feature
 3. Make sure your code runs locally (python manage.py runserver)